 Anytime we’re faced with a challenge, it pushes the limits of our comfort zone.
 It’s natural to want to put the brakes on sometimes.
 There is often fear involved when you push your comfort zone.

-Now that our son has his private pilot’s license, it was time for me to fulfill my promise of flying with him.
+When our son got his private pilot’s license, it was time for me to fulfill my promise of flying with him.
 This goal has been on my bucket list for quite some time, although being in that tiny cockpit at 4,000 feet scared the life out of me.

 But I promised.
 So it was time to show the power of perseverance to fulfill my promise and my goal.
-So on my last birthday, Mike took my husband and I on a scenic flight.
-We landed, went to lunch and flew home.
+So on my last birthday, Mike took my husband and me on a scenic flight.
+We landed, went to lunch, and flew home.
 Let me tell you, it was a lot windier than the weatherman warned.
 I was holding on for dear life.

 However, it forced me to push my comfort zone and I am so very thankful I did.
-Why is perseverance important?
+This is a perfect example of the importance of perseverance in life.
 It was one of the most wonderful birthday gifts I have ever received.
 And if it wasn’t for perseverance and pushing the limits of my comfort zone, I would have missed an incredible experience.

-Perseverance is proof of what your capable of
+Perseverance is Proof of What You’re Capable of

 One of the benefits of perseverance is that it proves to yourself (and others) just what you’re capable of accomplishing.
 If you don’t push yourself, you’ll be stuck in your comfort zone.
 When that happens, you’ll never reach your goals and you’ll lose your confidence.
 Living in a state of fear can be devastating.
 This is where you’ve got to take that leap of faith.